krasimir/react-in-patterns/book/chapter-12/README.md

 ## Force a single-render

 The very first thing that we have to do is to force a single-render of the `Tags` component.
-That's because when React adds the elements in the actual DOM we want to pass the control of them to jQuery.
+That is because when React adds the elements in the actual DOM we want to pass the control of them to jQuery.
 If we skip this both React and jQuery will work on same DOM elements without knowing for each other.
 To achieve a single-render we have to use the lifecycle method `shouldComponentUpdate` like so:

 ```jsx
 class Tags extends React.Component {